Home | Volume 14 | Article number 20

 Introduction Down

 The world is facing extraordinary global health issues.
 About 75% of emerging and re-emerging pathogens are zoonotic, resulting in millions of human deaths each year [1].
 The burden of non-communicable diseases has increased [2], as well as Antimicrobial Resistance (AMR) [3], toxicoses [4], food insecurity [5], climate change [6], and biodiversity loss [7].
-Experts in low- and middle-income countries (LMICs), particularly within Sub-Saharan Africa (SSA), address these concerns interacting with (neo)colonialism, racism, and resource extraction [8,9].
+Experts in low- and middle-income countries (LMICs), particularly within sub-Saharan Africa (SSA), address these concerns interacting with (neo) colonialism, racism, and resource extraction [8,9].

 To address these global health issues, the World Health Organization (WHO), the World Animal Health Organization (OIE), the Food and Agriculture Organization of the United Nations (FAO), and the United Nations (UN) Environmental Program (UNEP) promote the One Health (OH) approach [10].
 One Health (OH) focuses on multisectoral, transdisciplinary actions addressing human-animal-environmental health intersections [11,12].
-In 2008, a OH framework called "Contributing to One World, One Health: A strategic framework for reducing risks of infectious diseases at the animal-human-ecosystems interface" was initiated by the WHO, OIE, United Nations Children's Fund (UNICEF), United Nations Systems Influenza Coordination (UNSIC), and The World Bank [13].
+In 2008, a OH framework called "Contributing to One World, One Health: a strategic framework for reducing risks of infectious diseases at the animal-human-ecosystems interface" was initiated by the WHO, OIE, United Nations Children's Fund (UNICEF), United Nations Systems Influenza Coordination (UNSIC), and The World Bank [13].
 This framework proposed a global response to the Highly Pathogenic Avian Influenza (HPAI) that originated in China and spread to Southeast Asia and Europe [13].

 In addition to intergovernmental bodies embracing the OH approach, so have some universities [14].
 One study describes joint African, European, and South American initiatives to integrate OH into graduate program curricula [15].
 OH training has been developed by East African and American universities for early professionals and students from a variety of fields, including human medicine [14].
 Tufts University in the U.S. designed an interdisciplinary OH course for undergraduate students from medical, dental, nutrition, and veterinary schools [16].
 Students' confidence, understanding, and application skills toward OH increased [16].
 Benefits of improving the OH educational landscape include promoting international collaboration, understanding of community needs, problem-solving strategies, and cultural awareness [14].